Module AmpliVision.src.ML.utils

 Callbacks can be passed to keras methods such as

-in order to hook into the various stages of the model training and inference lifecycle.To create a custom callback, subclass
+fit,evaluate, andpredictin order to hook into the various stages of the model training and inference lifecycle.To create a custom callback, subclass

-and override the method associated with the stage of interest.
+keras.callbacks.Callbackand override the method associated with the stage of interest.
 See https://www.tensorflow.org/guide/keras/custom_callback for more information.Example:

->>> training_finished = False >>> class MyCallback(tf.keras.callbacks.Callback): ... def on_train_end(self, logs=None): ... global training_finished ... training_finished = True >>> model = tf.keras.Sequential([ ... tf.keras.layers.Dense(1, input_shape=(1,))]) >>> model.compile(loss='mean_squared_error') >>> model.fit(tf.constant([[1.0]]), tf.constant([[1.0]]), ... callbacks=[MyCallback()]) >>> assert training_finished == True
+>>> training_finished = False >>> class MyCallback(tf.keras.callbacks.Callback): ... def on_train_end(self, logs=None): ... global training_finished ... training_finished = True >>> model = tf.keras.Sequential([ ... tf.keras.layers.Dense(1, input_shape=(1,))]) >>> model.compile(loss='mean_squared_error') >>> model.fit(tf.constant([[1.0]]), tf.constant([[1.0]]), ... callbacks=[MyCallback()]) >>> assert training_finished == TrueIf you want to use

-objects in a custom training loop:- You should pack all your callbacks into a single
+Callbackobjects in a custom training loop:- You should pack all your callbacks into a single

-so they can all be called together. - You will need to manually call all the
+callbacks.CallbackListso they can all be called together. - You will need to manually call all the

-methods at the appropriate locations in your loop.
+on_*methods at the appropriate locations in your loop.
 Like this:

 Example:

-callbacks = tf.keras.callbacks.CallbackList([...]) callbacks.append(...) callbacks.on_train_begin(...) for epoch in range(EPOCHS): callbacks.on_epoch_begin(epoch) for i, data in dataset.enumerate(): callbacks.on_train_batch_begin(i) batch_logs = model.train_step(data) callbacks.on_train_batch_end(i, batch_logs) epoch_logs = ... callbacks.on_epoch_end(epoch, epoch_logs) final_logs=... callbacks.on_train_end(final_logs)
+callbacks = tf.keras.callbacks.CallbackList([...]) callbacks.append(...) callbacks.on_train_begin(...) for epoch in range(EPOCHS): callbacks.on_epoch_begin(epoch) for i, data in dataset.enumerate(): callbacks.on_train_batch_begin(i) batch_logs = model.train_step(data) callbacks.on_train_batch_end(i, batch_logs) epoch_logs = ... callbacks.on_epoch_end(epoch, epoch_logs) final_logs=... callbacks.on_train_end(final_logs)Attributes

-- Dict.
+params- Dict.
 Training parameters (eg. verbosity, batch size, number of epochs…).

-- Instance of
+model- Instance of

-.
+keras.models.Model.
 Reference of the model being trained.

 The

-dictionary that callback methods take as argument will contain keys for quantities relevant to the current batch or epoch (see method-specific docstrings). - You should pack all your callbacks into a single
+logsdictionary that callback methods take as argument will contain keys for quantities relevant to the current batch or epoch (see method-specific docstrings). - You should pack all your callbacks into a single

 Methods

-def build_dataset(self, TARGETS, BATCH_N, SIZE, BLACK=False, OUTLIER=False, contamination=0.05)
+def build_dataset(self, TARGETS, BATCH_N, SIZE, BLACK=False, OUTLIER=False, contamination=0.05)-

 Creates a dataset using rule based generator to work with tensor flow

-def plot_model_performance(self, history, fig_name)
+def plot_model_performance(self, history, fig_name)def prepare_image_RBGen(self, display=False)-

 Does initial setup needed to create RBG

-def test_dataset(self)
+def test_dataset(self)-

 Used to see if data is being generated correctly